Tomato-braised turkey meatballs with zucchini and curried cauliflower

 - Cut off a small corner of the ground turkey packaging and drain off any excess liquid.
 Transfer to a plate and pat dry with a paper towel.

 In a large frying pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Working in batches if necessary, add the meatballs and cook until browned but not yet cooked through, 3 to 4 minutes per side.
+Working in batches if needed, add the meatballs and cook, turning once, until browned but not yet cooked through, 3 to 4 minutes per side.
 Transfer to a paper-towel-lined plate to drain.
 Do not clean the pan.

 While the meatballs cook, prepare the zucchini.